NVIDIA-AI-IOT/jetbot/docs/bill_of_materials.md

 #### Option 2 - USB Dongle

+???+ info
-> Notice (5/17/2019):  We're currently tracking an issue with the Linux driver for the below USB WiFi dongle that may cause connectivity issues.
+    Notice (5/17/2019):  We're currently tracking an issue with the Linux driver for the below USB WiFi dongle that may cause connectivity issues.
 You can find information in [this forum post](https://devtalk.nvidia.com/default/topic/1049303/jetson-nano/jetson-nano-wifi-/post/5329699/#5329699).
 For now, we recommend using Option 1 listed above.
 Thank you to those who discovered this issue!

 |  **Part** | **Quantity** | **Cost** | **URL** | **Notes** |
 | --- | --: | --: | --- | --- |